JayaniAbhiram/Jayani-Abhiram/README.md

   🎸 Exploring new music genres<br>
   🌍 Planning my next adventure<br>
   📚 Reading about the latest tech trends<br>
-  🧘 Practicing mindfulness and meditation
+  🧘 Practicing mindfulness and exploring new places
 </p>

 ---